brea2a/jb/README.md

 RETURN CODES
 ============

-*jo* exits with a code 0 on success, non-zero on failure after indicating what caused the failure.
+*jo* exits with a code 0 on success and non-zero on failure after indicating what caused the failure.

 AVAILABILITY